KinshukGanguly/my-blog-practice/README.md

 # Getting Started

-To get started with this project, please refer to the [To get started with this project, please refer to the Installation page.](https://github.com/KinshukGanguly/my-blog-practice/wiki/Installation) page.
+To get started with this project, please refer to the [INSTALLATION](https://github.com/KinshukGanguly/my-blog-practice/wiki/Installation) page.